 There’s no missing Vietnam’s extraordinary story of progress and recovery in Saigon.
 The former capital of the US-backed South Vietnamese government endured rigid communist control after the war, and has spent three decades making up for lost time.
 There are too many motorbikes, too many cars, a booming population and a city facing the liveability pressures of rapid development.
 But youthful energy, spirit and entrepreneurial culture make Saigon a magnet for people from all over Vietnam seeking opportunity.

 Mark, our tour designer and tour leader, has explored Vietnam like few outsiders.
 He first visited in 1990 when the country was opening up to the world after decades of war and hard-line communism.
-He loved the place so much he started a successful travel company based in Saigon in 1993.
+He loved the place so much he co-founded a successful travel company based in Saigon in 1993.
 He’s been exploring, photographing and writing about Vietnam ever since.

 From history, culture, language, down to every day experiences with people he has encountered, few foreigners have Mark’s knowledge and insights.